 - they are free from refined sugar and are whole wheat

 - they are freezer-friendly

-For this rhubarb muffins recipe, I adapted my favorite healthy blueberry muffins recipe.
-I felt like these cinnamon rhubarb muffins needed just a touch of extra sweetness so I added in some applesauce.
+For these rhubarb muffins, I adapted my favorite healthy blueberry muffins recipe.
+I felt like these muffins needed just a touch of extra sweetness so I added in some applesauce.

 - First, we mix our wet ingredients together.
 I like to do this in a large glass measuring bowl since I can melt the coconut oil in it and return it to the microwave to melt more if needed.

 - Next we stir in our dry ingredients.